h2oai/tutorials/Driverless AI/natural-language-processing-tutorial-sentiment-analysis /natural-language-processing-tutorial-sentiment-analysis.md

 The Machine Learning Algorithms usually expect features in the form of numeric vectors .
 Hence, after the initial preprocessing phase, we need to transform the text into a meaningful vector (or array) of numbers.
 This process is called **feature extraction**.
 Let's see how some of the feature-extracting techniques work.

-- **Bag of Words :** The bag-of-words is a representation of text that describes the occurrence of words within a document.
+- **Bag of Words:** The bag-of-words is a representation of text that describes the occurrence of words within a document.
 It involves two things:

   - A vocabulary of known words
-  - A measure of the presence of known words.
+  - A measure of the presence of known words

 The intuition behind the Bag of Words is that documents are similar if they have similar content and we can get an idea about the meaning of the document from its content alone.